mvolkmann/blog/src/smalltalk/04-getting-started.md

      would like to access files in your Documents folder'.
      Click the "Allow" button each time.

+To determine the version of Cuis Smalltalk that is running, open the World menu and select "Help ...
+About this System...".
+This opens a popup that lists the version of Cuis Smalltalk, the update number, and the file path to the image that is running.
+It also opens a "Text Editor" window that provides an overview of Cuis Smalltalk.

 The file `CuisVM.app` (36 MB) includes the Squeak virtual machine (VM).
 This does not differ in any way from the VM used by Squeak.
 All the differences between Cuis and Squeak are implemented in